toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/ApplicationsApi.md

         {
             Configuration.Default.BasePath = "http://localhost:5000/api";
             var apiInstance = new ApplicationsApi(Configuration.Default);
-            var applicationId = applicationId_example;  // string | Id of an application (uuid)
+            var applicationId = "applicationId_example";  // string | Id of an application (uuid)
-            var host = host_example;  // string | the hostname or ip address of the device to be deployed var username = username_example;  // string | the Torizon username of the device to be deployed var password = password_example;  // string | the Torizon password of the device to be deployed var outputDir = outputDir_example;  // string | the direcotry path that the changes will be save var progressId = progressId_example;  // string | Id of a progress cookie (uuid) (optional)
+            var host = "host_example";  // string | the hostname or ip address of the device to be deployed var username = "username_example";  // string | the Torizon username of the device to be deployed var password = "password_example";  // string | the Torizon password of the device to be deployed var outputDir = "outputDir_example";  // string | the direcotry path that the changes will be save var progressId = "progressId_example";  // string | Id of a progress cookie (uuid) (optional)

             try
             {